laozhou-in-germany/Chens_LMS_Public/docs/docs/ref13_knowledge_management.md

 There are 4 note types for knowledge management:

-1. **📔Literature note**: records of external information.
-E.g., books, articles, tweets, and videos.
-It is normally a mixture of information pieces.
-E.g., facts, opinions, stories, and so on.
-These information pieces together create a medium, which I custom.
+1. **📔Literature note**: records of external information,  e.g., books, articles, tweets, and videos.
+It is normally a mixture of information pieces like facts, opinions, stories, and so on.
-2. **⚛️Atomic note**: a small piece of reusable external information.E.g., a story, an aphorism.
-They are the extracted highlights from the literature note and can be cited later in my articles.
+2. **⚛️Atomic note**: a small piece of reusable external information, e.g., a story, an aphorism.
+They are extracted from the literature note and can be cited later in my articles.
 3. **🌲Evergreen note**: note for my insight. its maturity level grows with my new knowledge and experience.
 It is a single information piece within one topic.
 4. **🗩Topic note**: a collection of literature notes, atomic notes, and evergreen notes, which handle the same issue.
 The maturity level of the topics grows as the number of his child notes increases.